KatherLab/preProcessing/README.md

 # preProcessing
-This Repository contains two main script for the preProcessing of the Whole Slide Images (WSIs) as an initial step for histopathological deep learning.
+This repository contains two main scripts for the preProcessing of the Whole Slide Images (WSIs) as an initial step for histopathological deep learning.

 1. extractTiles-ws : This script is used to tessellate the WSIs.
 The main required inputs for this function: